mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 Wow I'm already almost 4500 words in and I haven't even gotten into the juicy stuff yet.
 I was considering splitting this into a few different posts, but I'm not too sure how that does on ad revenue.
 In terms of writing, I don't even think I'm halfway though yet, so here's a quick overview of what's to come.
 It can get difficult to navigate huge walls of text for the important stuff, so here's a quick snapshot of what the overall application process looks like:

-- Develop your skillset: This step is continious (for the rest of your life!), but you need to develop your skills through your classes, research, and projects
-- Prepare your application: Get your resume and supplementing resources ready, reviewed, and locked down - how do you stand out as an applicant?
+- Prepare your application: Develop your skillset and get your resume and supplementing resources ready, reviewed, and locked down - how do you stand out as an applicant?
 - Apply: Actually apply to jobs online, through the career fair, and through nepotism
 - Interview: Git grilled for hours and hours on end.
 There are typically many rounds, some technical, some behavior, some screens.
 - Offers!: Yay you got the offer!
 But that's not it, you still need to decide between offers, negotiate, plan stuff out, etc.

+There aren't too many resources out there about this stuff so I often hear a ton of misinformation circulating around about the application process so I hope the following sections clear everything up for you to help you navigate the process and to make the best decisions for yourself.

 # Pre-Application